Camino FAQs Articles

 Breakfast is light and European-style: coffee or tea, toast, jam, and sometimes ham or cheese.

 Lunch is not included.
-Most pilgrims grab something from ...
+Most pilgrims grab ...

 Read More